Back to blog

 AI Feature Priority Matrix

 Use business value, data complexity, and risk to decide what belongs in version one.
 The easiest features are not always the most valuable, and the most impressive features are often not safe to launch without enough data quality, human review, or compliance thinking.
+If the first release is still broad, shape it with a MVP Scope Builder before asking engineers to estimate every AI feature at once.

 AI feature priority matrix for real estate apps comparing business value and data complexity across search lead scoring CRM tours valuation maintenance and fraud signals